deckhouse/virtualization/docs/USER_GUIDE.md

 - the virtual disk is not attached to any virtual machine;
 - the virtual disk is attached to a virtual machine that is powered off;
-- the virtual disk is connected to a running virtual machine, an agent (`qemu-guest-agent`) is installed in the virtual machine OS, the operation to “freeze” the file system was successful.
+- the virtual disk is connected to a running virtual machine, an agent (`qemu-guest-agent`) is installed in the virtual machine OS, the operation to "freeze" the file system was successful.

-If integrity and consistency is not important, the snapshot can be performed on a running virtual machine without “freezing” the file system, for this purpose in the specification of the resource `VirtualDiskSnapshot` add:
+If integrity and consistency is not important, the snapshot can be performed on a running virtual machine without "freezing" the file system, for this purpose in the specification of the resource `VirtualDiskSnapshot` add:

 ```yaml
 spec: